feifeife/All-about-XAI/README.md

 - <span id="lime">LIME</span>
 	>*[Why should i trust you?: Explaining the predictions of any classifier]() M. T. Ribeiro, S. Singh, and C. Guestrin,in Proc.
 22nd ACM SIGKDD Int.
 Conf.
 Knowl.
 Discovery Data Mining, 2016,*

+	Approximates a DNN’s predictions using sparse linear models where we can easily identify important features.
 	Extracts image regions that are highly sensitive to the network output.
 - anchor